syncfusion-content/asp.netmvc-docs/aspnetmvc/FileExplorer/Getting-Started.md

    ~~~

-3. Add the following code example to the corresponding controller page, FileActionDefault method is triggered, when you have made Ajax request on client-side.
+3. Add the following code example to the corresponding controller page, FileActionDefault method is triggered, when you have made AJAX request on client-side.
 This FileActionDefault method finds out the specific operations using the ActionType property and calls the FileExplorerOperations methods according to that.

    ~~~ csharp